hawnnguyen/angular4-springboot-sample-project/README.md

 # README.md

 angular4-springboot-sample-project
-Demonstrates usage of Angular CLI how to integreate it into springboot.
+Demonstrates usage of Angular CLI how to integrate it into springboot.

 ## Prerequisite
 You must have the following setups to proceed: